AnferneePage/Tech-Blog/README.md

 Create Blog Posts: To create a new blog post, users must first create an account.
 Once logged in, they can submit new tech blog posts.

 ## Future Development ##
-Here are some ideas for future development and improvements to the Tech Blog:

 User Authentication: Implement user authentication to allow registered users to log in and manage their blog posts.